pbackx/powermon/README.md

 4. `npm run start`.

 A browser window should open with the React development server running.
 If not, you can access it at `http://localhost:3000`.

+### Building and running the Docker image locally

+Home Assistant sets the BUILD_FROM environment variable when building the Docker image, so you must specify it:

+   docker build -t powermon:local --build-arg BUILD_FROM="homeassistant/amd64-base:latest" .
+   docker run --rm -p 8099:8099 powermon:local

+TODO: how come the websocket connection to homeassistant.local works? it should be ignoring .env?